Inelukas/pet-app/README.md

 ## 🎮 Play Fun Mini-Games

 Boost your pet’s stats and mood by playing fun mini-games!
-Whether you're helping them jump over obstacles, solve puzzles, or complete unique challenges, each game helps you take care of your furry (or slimy!) friends.
+Whether you're helping them catch the food, build a family, or show your agility in the tapping game, each game helps you take care of your furry (or misterious) friends.
 These mini-games don’t just improve stats – they’re also the key to unlocking cool achievements!

 ## 🏆 Unlock Achievements